ejohnfel/rds/README.md

 The TAR archive must include at least one file, "cmds.txt", which will contain any commands required to complete distribution on the target host.

 All commands will be executed inside the folder where the files were unarchived by the dynamically created execution script.
+The files are transferred and unarchived in /tmp into a dynamically created session folder that consists of the time/date, host it came from and a random number to prevent conflicts.

-This system is could be optimized further, but is only a stop gap tool and I will likely delete it at some point.
+This script could be optimized further, but is only a stop gap tool and I will likely delete it at some point.

 Usage...